maximepires4/ebook-pipeline/METADATA_GUIDE.md

 # Ebook Metadata Guide (EPUB)

-This document details the standard metadata (Dublin Core) and specific metadata (OPF/Calibre) required to build a perfectly sorted and identified digital library.
+This document details the standard metadata (Dublin Core) and specific metadata (OPF/Calibre) used by **Epub Pipeline** to build a perfectly sorted and identified digital library.

-## 1. Unique Identification (The Key)
+## 1. Unique Identification
 These metadata serve to link the file to a unique book record (to retrieve cover, summary, etc.).

 | Field | XML Tag (OPF) | Importance | Description |